challenger-platform/challenger-widget/README.md

 Please use Challenger API ([PHP](https://github.com/challenger-platform/challenger-api-client-php#performance-widgets), [Java](https://github.com/challenger-platform/challenger-api-client-java#performance-widgets), [C#](https://github.com/challenger-platform/challenger-api-client-csharp#performance-widgets)) manuals to get secure user payload string with `getEncryptedData()` (instead `getWidgetHtml()`) method.

 ## API

+Authenticate and get information about the user.
+It could be used to indicate user performance in a native widget of a mobile app or other channels.

 ### GET `/api/widget/authenticateUser`
 Params:
 * data - result of API lib's `getEncryptedData()` method.